ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 always possible for something to go wrong sometimes.
 To manage this risk, we need to gain confidence that our changes are safe.
 The time that it takes to get to this confidence directly determines our productivity and efficiency.
-The faster we get to confidence about a given code change, the sooner we can move on and make more follow-up changes.

-But despite our best efforts, we are far from having fast feedback cycles that provide sufficient confidence for every day code changes.
-On average, it takes engineering teams 23 days to get feedback on whether their code changes work as they expect.
+But despite our best efforts, it takes engineering teams 23 days to get feedback on whether their code changes work as they expect.

 The goal of this talk is to present Continuous Regression Testing as a method to help us address this problem and shorten this feedback cycle.